How do I register?

 Does your calendar match the Loudoun County Public School (LCPS) calendar?

-HOPE Preschool observes federal holidays and will match LCPS for Thanksgiving, Winter Break, and Spring Break.
-However, HOPE Preschool does not close for LCPS teacher workdays or holidays that are related to faiths other than Christian (for example, Yom Kippur, Rosh Hashanah, Diwali, or Eid ul Fitr).
+HOPE Preschool observes federal holidays and the same Thanksgiving, Winter Break, and Spring Break.
+However, HOPE Preschool does not close for LCPS teacher workdays, student holidays, or holidays that are related to religious faiths other than Christian (for example, Yom Kippur, Rosh Hashanah, Diwali, or Eid ul Fitr).

 What if my child has a food allergy or dietary restriction?